Julio César Grassi: Accusations

 In 1991, an acquaintance of Grassi filed a report at a Court of Minors, saying that Grassi sexually abused and molested children.
 The case was later dismissed and archived.
 In 2000, a prosecutor opened another case against Grassi on the basis of anonymous letters that he had received, alleging that Grassi sexually abused and molested many children during his time at the foundation.
 Again, the case was archived.

 In July 2001, irregularities about his management of the foundation arose and he was evicted from his position by bishop Justo Oscar Laguna who placed him as religious counselor.

 In October 2002, a news station conducted an extensive journalistic investigation and presented alleged proof that Grassi had maintained a sexual encounter with a 15-year-old boy against the boy's will.
 In response, Grassi disappeared and was declared a fugitive.
 After few days, Grassi presented himself at a television station and was arrested and placed under house arrest.

 In June 2006, as the first case advanced, a 17-year-old boy presented himself and said that Grassi had sexually abused him repeatedly between 1998 and 2003.
 Five other minors between the ages of 11 and 17 were allegedly abused by Grassi during this time, according to the two minors who already had reported him to the police.

 Trial and convictions

 Grassi was tried in August 2008 for the two first cases of sexual abuse of minors and corruption of minors.
 He was convicted and sentenced to 15 years in prison.
 However, Grassi remained out of prison under the concept of law in Argentina where a defendant may or may not remain free until the sentence is ratified by upper courts.
-Between the sentence and 2017, Grassi avoided prison, until March 2017, when the Supreme Court of Argentina ratified the first instance conviction and sentence of 15 years in prison.
+Between the sentence and 2013, Grassi avoided prison, when he was finally imprisoned.
+In March 2017, the Supreme Court of Argentina ratified the first instance conviction and sentence of 15 years in prison.
+He was also ordered to register as a sex offender in a national DNA data base.

 In 2016, Grassi was tried for money laundering over the handling of the foundation's money and was convicted of the charges and sentenced to further two years in prison.

+Grassi's lawyers unsuccessfully appealed the verdicts twice.

+In April 2023, Grassi applied for parole after completing two-thirds of his sentence.

+On the same day, lawyer Juan Pablo Gallego, who helped convict Grassi of the sexual crimes, asked the Tribunal No. 1 of Morón to refer Grassi's status of Catholic priest to Pope Francis himself, in order to laicize Grassi and remove his clergy privileges.
+The Tribunal referred the matter to the Roman Catholic Diocese of Morón for analysis.

+On 22 August 2024, Grassi was denied parole.